 Realtors in Florida are finding that many of their foreign homebuyer clients are interested in turning their future visits to the United States into more than just a three to six month excursion.
-I recently gave a presentation to the Realtors at Continental Properties where Real Estate Broker, Jeffrey Levine heads up Lux Places and Spaces, a group devoted to helping people buy, rent, sell, or invest in Florida properties.
+I recently gave a presentation to some Realtors about this subject.

-My educational presentation to his Realtors centered around the many opportunities that exist for foreigners to invest in the U.S and consequently obtain some type of immigration visa if they qualify.
+My educational presentation to these Realtors centered around the many opportunities that exist for foreigners to invest in the U.S and consequently obtain some type of immigration visa if they qualify.

 I came across some interesting stats while doing some research for this presentation.
 Here are some key points from the International Homebuyers in Florida Report of June 2014.